kontena/pharos-docs/tools/README.md

-# Kontena Pharos Command-line Tools
+# Kontena Pharos CLI Tools Reference

 Users manage Kontena Pharos clusters with `pharos` CLI tool.
 The `pharos` tool takes care of installing and upgrading their clusters to different versions of Kubernetes and their dependencies (like networking, kubelet, kube-proxy, cri-o etc) to versions that are compatible with that Kubernetes version.